zhuolikevin/Simple-TCP-like-transport-layer-protocol/Readme.txt

 NOTE: instant speed equals to Bytes transmitted in a segment over the time it cost(from first segment sent to finally successfully received).
 Average speed equals to Total transmitted bytes over total transmission time.

 ————————————————————————————————————————————————————————————————————————————————————————
-g.
-Bugs

-There is one problem found in the program.
-For the last segment of the file is not always as the Maximum Segment Size, but we still fill it with ‘’ to reach that size.
-Because if the receiver do not know the length of the data, it is unable to unpack the packet.
-This need the sender tell the receiver from former transmission.
-Due to time limited, I do not handle this yet.
-Just to let you know that you may find the file received a little bit larger than the original one.

 *****************************************************************************************
 Thanks for reading the README.txt.
 Because of time limited, quite a lot other essential functionalities I came up with (e.g. pipeline) can not be completed.
 And there is also possible to have some BUGs I haven’t found out.
 It needs the feedback from the user experiences.
 But I am sure there will be no big problems in the program.